You are using an outdated browser. Please upgrade your browser to improve your experience.

 corals planted

-by Mote scientists to restore Florida's Coral Reef in 2024.
+by Mote scientists to restore Florida's Coral Reef from 2008 through this year.

 SUPPORT MOTE